Doboo/Node-RED-SFE/README.md

  So all in, 2 directories are created, next to the executable

-  - `.node-red-sfe` : anything that is created in what is refered to as the Node RED Home Directory (exepect the flowsfile)
+  - `.node-red-sfe` : anything that is created in what is refered to as the Node RED Home Directory (except the flowsfile)

    - `.locales` : strings for the runtime